bisq-network/bisq/doc/DEV_SETUP.md

 blocknotify=bash [PATH TO DATA DIR]/blocknotify %s
 ```

-_Please note that `txindex` triggers a resync of the entire blockchain (be aware if you set that on mainnet as that it will take a while)_
+_Please note that `txindex` triggers a resync of the entire blockchain (be aware if you set that on mainnet as that it will take a while).
+Also take care if you use that setting for mainnet.
+Extra settings for more security are recommended in mainnet mode._

 The `blocknotify` file need to be added to the Bitcoin Core data directory as well:
 ```